rsergio07/kagent-sre-companion/README.md

 kubectl get events -n sre-companion-demo --sort-by='.lastTimestamp'
 ```

-**AI Analysis Queries:**
+**Comparative AI Analysis Queries:**
 - *"Analyze the security configuration of my deployments.
-Are there any vulnerabilities or misconfigurations?"*
+Are there any vulnerabilities or misconfigurations?"* (Both providers for comparison)
-- *"Review the health probe settings - are they optimally configured for this application type?"*
+- *"Review the health probe settings - are they optimally configured for this application type?"* (GPT-4o for technical assessment)
-- *"What RBAC permissions are configured, and are they following least privilege principles?"*
-- *"Assess the resource limits and requests - do they align with expected workload patterns?"*
+- *"Design a comprehensive security audit checklist based on current configuration analysis."* (Claude Sonnet 4 for strategic framework)

 ### **Phase 3: Controlled Failure Injection and Recovery Analysis**